skip to main content

 Student Trustees’ role:

 The student trustees (in the role of co-chairs) are ultimately responsible for working as liaisons between all the students in the district and the council in making decisions, creating a platform to account for student voice, and addressing the needs of the student body.
-The chairs will convene to create the agenda for each meeting prior to scheduled Board of Education meetings, disseminate the agenda for meetings and ensure that wide representation and feedback is gathered at the respective sites.
-After each MSAC meeting, the chairs will create and publish the monthly update.
+The chairs will convene to create the agendas for each meeting, disseminate the agenda for meetings and ensure that wide representation and feedback is gathered at the respective sites.
 The trustees will facilitate discussion during the meetings, focusing especially when appropriate, on important decisions that the Board of Education will be making in their upcoming meeting.
-The Student Trustees work with their respective principal to ensure that site administration is aware of the concerns and priorities of the MSAC and their representative student body.
+The Student Trustees work with their respective principals to ensure that site administration is aware of the concerns and priorities of the MSAC and their representative student body.
 The student trustees are ultimately responsible for working as liaisons between the MSAC and the district and for sharing the interests of the student body with the district Board to help create change.

 Councilmember’s Role: